kubevirt/kubevirt-tutorial/labs/lab4/lab4.md

 vm1 login:
 ```
-There is also a graphical console for connecting to the VMs, using the *vnc* subcommand instead of *console*.
-Note that it requires you to have *remote-viewer* installed and it's out of the scope of this lab.

 **NOTE**: To exit the console press *Ctrl+]*

+There is also a graphical console to connect to the VMs, using *virtctl vnc* instead of *virtctl console*.
+This requires you to have a VNC client like *remote-viewer* installed on your system.
+In this lab we are executing *virtctl* remotely on the lab instance, and therefore we can't use this option.
+Instead, we will access a VM's graphical console in a later lab through the web UI.

+### Exercise

+Can you operate on the VM and VMI objects using standard *kubectl* commands without relying on *virtctl*?

+In particular, can you start or stop a VM without *virtctl*?

 ## Recap

-* We've defined a *VirtualMachine* object on the cluster which didn't actually instantiate the *vm1*
+* We defined a *VirtualMachine* object on the cluster.
+This didn't actually instantiate the *vm1* VM.
-* We've started the *vm1* using *virtctl*, which instantiated it creating the *VirtualMachineInstance* object
+* We started the *vm1* using *virtctl*, which instantiated it creating the *VirtualMachineInstance* object
   * *kubectl patch* could have also been used to start *vm1*
-* Finally, we've connected to the *vm1's* serial console using *virtctl*
+* Finally, we connected to the *vm1's* serial console using *virtctl*

 This concludes this section of the lab, before heading off to the next lab, spend some time describing and exploring the objects this lab created on the cluster.